christopherromo/evoltama-game/README.md

    - This guide helped us quickly learn JavaScript and Game Development Essentials.
    - This project's main focus was to build upon this foundation.

+*All graphics in this game were created by Kristen Poteat and Christopher Romo.
+Please do not use these assets without asking.*

 ---
 # Evoltama Game